Safari Pricing Examined – Southern Africa

 ‘What does a typical safari cost?’
 ‘How much is the average South Africa safari these days?’
 ‘How much is a safari in the school holidays?’ – or some variation on that theme must be our most frequently asked question.
 We always heave a little inward sigh because it’s like asking how much a car costs, or a house!

 If we’re honest, any safari probably costs more than you want to spend.
 But we follow that up quickly by saying it ranges from the moderately expensive to very expensive (sorry).

 On the other hand, for most of our clients, their South Africa safari is declared to be their best holiday ever…

 South Africa Safari Prices per Night

 The overall safari price will be determined by how many nights you are spending in a game lodge.
-Usually visitors to South Africa like a varied holiday including Cape Town, the Winelands, perhaps the Garden Route or KwaZulu Natal, as well as a classic safari, staying at a small camp or lodge within a game reserve.
-So yes, your 3 nights on safari will probably be the most expensive part of the trip, but the overall holiday price may be happily within your budget.
+Usually visitors to South Africa like a varied holiday.
+This includes Cape Town, the Winelands, perhaps the Garden Route or KwaZulu Natal, as well as a classic safari, staying at a small camp or lodge within a game reserve.
+So yes, your 3 nights on safari will probably be the most expensive part of the trip.
+But the overall holiday price may be happily within your budget.

-In the off season (May to August) South Africa safari prices are sometimes lower and we can often recommend long stay offers like 4 nights for the price of 3, or very occasionally 3 nights for 2…
+In the off season (May to August) South Africa safari prices are sometimes lower.
+We often recommend long stay offers like 4 nights for the price of 3, or very occasionally 3 nights for 2.

 Factors affecting South Africa Safari Prices